-This positions of our Chairman of the Board and Chief Executive Officer of the Company are separated, with Mr. Podlesak currently serving as Chairman and Dr. Morrison as our Chief Executive Officer.
-As a general policy, our Board believes that separation of the positions of Chairman and Chief Executive Officer reinforces the independence of the Board from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the Board as a whole.
+This positions of our Chairman of the Board and Chief Executive Officer of the Company are separated, with Mr. Podlesak serving as Chairman and Dr. Morrison as our Chief Executive Officer.
+As a general policy, our Board believes that separation of the positions of Chairman and Chief Executive Officer reinforces the independence of the Board from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the Board.